-Prior to the revocation of a Certificate, MSC Trustgate.com verifies that the revocation has been requested by the Certificate's Subscriber, the entity that approved the Certificate Application.
-Acceptable procedures for authenticating the revocation requests of a Subscriber include:
+Before the revocation process of a Certificate, MSC Trustgate.com verifies that the revocation is requested by the Certificate's Subscriber, the entity that approved the Certificate Application, for procedure to authenticating the revocation request of a Subscriber include:

-- Having the Subscriber for certain certificate types submit the Subscriber's Challenge Phrase (or the equivalent thereof), and revoking the Certificate automatically if it matches the Challenge Phrase (or the equivalent thereof) on record.
-(Note that this option may not be available to all customers.) - Receiving a message from the Subscriber that requests revocation and contains a digital signature verifiable with reference to the Certificate to be revoked,

-• Communication with the Subscriber providing reasonable assurances in light of the Class of Certificate that the person or organization requesting revocation is, in fact the Subscriber.
+- 1. Having the Subscriber for certain certificate types submit the Subscriber's Challenge Phrase (or the equivalent thereof) and revoking the Certificate automatically if it matches the Challenge Phrase (or the equivalent thereof) on record.
+(Note that this option may not be available to all customers.) - 2.
+Receiving a message from the Subscriber that requests revocation and contains a digital signature verifiable with reference to the Certificate to be revoked, - 3.
+Communication with the Subscriber providing reasonable assurances in light of the Class of Certificate that the person or organization requesting revocation is, in fact the Subscriber.
 Such communication, depending on the circumstances, may include one or more of the following: telephone, facsimile, e-mail, postal mail, or courier service.

-MSC Trustgate.com Administrators are entitled to request the revocation of end user Subscriber Certificates within MSC Trustgate.com's Sub domain.
-MSC Trustgate.com authenticates the identity of Administrators via access control using SSL and client authentication before permitting them to perform revocation functions, or another DigiCert-approved procedure.
+MSC Trustgate.com Administrators are entitled to request the revocation of end user Subscriber Certificates within MSC Trustgate.com's PKI platform and authenticate the identity of Administrator via access control using SSL and client authentication before permitting them to perform revocation functions.